 Probation.
-A student will be placed on probation in the following situations:

-Graduate students on probation will have one semester to raise their CGPA to 3.00 and return to good standing.
+A student will be placed on probation if his/her CGPA fails to meet any one of the criteria listed above.
+The student will have one semester to meet the requirements for satisfactory academic and return to good academic standing.
 If at any evaluation point it is determined that it is mathematically impossible for the student to meet the minimum requirements, the student will be dismissed from the University.